SanicTK2/iidxguide/docs/c_playstyles.md

 A variant of this style is called flat pinky; here, you use the blade of your pinky instead of the tip to hit 7.

+### Others

+Other combinations are rarely sighted but they do exist (index-thumb-ring-pinky, index-middle-ring-pinky).

+A special case is middle-index-ring-thumb - [DJ EBY](https://www.youtube.com/watch?v=SxDMfP90iXU)

 ---

 ## 2/5 split (S+12 / 34567)

+It's worth noting here that most players use one of the 3/4 split playstyles above as their primary style, and **2/5 as a secondary option** for heavy scratch-sections.
+There are not many players who who use a 2/5 playstyle as their primary one.
+The videos below are shown only to illustrate the respective styles.

 ### Left hand (S+12)